 Master of Occupational Therapy

-Combine community and fieldwork experiences with your courses in order to connect with clients and their families, and with professionals in other disciplines.
-Pick up clinical skills through directed observation and experiential learning methods.
-The program has strong ties to its North Philadelphia community, and students typically engage in fieldwork with community partners in the area during their first year.
-You’ll be taught to understand social needs, policies and trends to prepare for fulfilling professional lives.
-Learn more about Occupational Therapy program values and objectives.
+You will develop clinical skills through a combination of direct observation and experiential learning: Students engage in supervised fieldwork assignments beginning in their first year.
+You will be taught to understand social needs, policies and trends in order to prepare for a fulfilling professional life.
+Learn more about our Occupational Therapy program values and objectives.

-The Occupational Therapy program fosters a tight-knit community of students who support each other both in and out of the classroom through meaningful academic and service ventures.
-From 2013–2016, the master’s program graduated 125 students total, with an overall graduation rate of 98 percent.
+The master’s program fosters a tight-knit community of students who support each other inside and outside the classroom through meaningful academic and service projects.